CloudyDory/cudaica_win/README.md

 After installation, I recommend to do a numerical test to show that CUDAICA and EEGLAB's RUNICA should behave the same when the randomness in the algorithm are controlled.
 The detailed steps are in the "numerical_test" folder.

+Note: Microsoft Visual Studio is NOT needed if you use the pre-built binary.

 **Option 2: Build the source code**

 Install all softwares in the requirements section.

-Install Microsoft Visual Studio supported by CUDA and MKL above (only necessary if you need to build the executable by yourself).
+Install Microsoft Visual Studio supported by CUDA and MKL above.

 Tested build environment:
 1. Microsoft Visual Studio 15.6.7,  CUDA 9.2,  Intel Math Kernel Library 2018 Update 3.